martinloesethjensen/dotsama-chill/README.md

 # dotsama-chill

 You can access the app [here](https://martinloesethjensen.github.io/dotsama-chill/).
-> Please not that it can take a minute or two for it to load all the nominators that can be chilled.
+> Please note that it can take a minute or two for it to load all the nominators that can be chilled.

 ## Introduction